mariahnorell/website/content/courses/hr_analytics/python/pandas-basics.md

 ## Creating a DataFrame in Pandas

 You can create one from scratch or you can read in a data file.
-In this class we will begin with reading in Excel files to mimic real-world scenarios and use cases.
+We will begin with reading in Excel files to mimic real-world scenarios and use cases.

 ### Importing Pandas